rusty1s/pytorch_cluster/README.md

 ## Graclus

 A greedy clustering algorithm of picking an unmarked vertex and matching it with one its unmarked neighbors (that maximizes its edge weight).
+The GPU algorithm is adapted from Fagginger Auer and Bisseling: [A GPU Algorithm for Greedy Graph Matching](http://www.staff.science.uu.nl/~bisse101/Articles/match12.pdf) (LNCS 2012)

 ```python
 import torch